Network evolution with Macroscopic Delays: asymptotics and condensation: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:local-wll}, we set up basic notation and definitions of local weak convergence.
-In Section~\ref{limobj}, we describe the continuous time objects arising in the local limit for the macroscopic delay regime.
-Section~\ref{sec:main-res} contains statements of the main results and also a brief overview of related work.
+{ Section~\ref{sec:local-wll} sets up basic notation { for local weak convergence specialized to the setting of trees}.
+Section~\ref{limobj} describes probabilistic constructions required to describe the local weak limit.
+Section~\ref{sec:main-res} contains statements of the main results and a brief overview of related work.
 Section~\ref{sec:proofs-macro} contains proofs of the main results.
-We conclude with open problems and potential extensions in Section~\ref{sec:conc}.
+We conclude with open problems and potential extensions in Section~\ref{sec:conc}.}